 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Cerebellar astrocytomas are the most common benign brain tumor of childhood.
+The majority would now be classified in the 2021 WHO classification of CNS tumors under circumscribed astrocytic gliomas as pilocytic astrocytomas.
+Less frequently, pediatric-type diffuse low-grade gliomas will occur in the cerebellum (40).
 Most tumors are pilocytic astrocytomas and are amenable to gross total resections.
 After such treatment, 95% or more of patients will be cured of disease.
 For those tumors that cannot be grossly totally resected, including occasional midline pilocytic astrocytomas and other variants of low-grade glioma, attempts at re-resection or, in infrequent situations, radiation therapy or chemotherapy may be indicated.
 New biological insights suggest that molecular-targeted therapy may be available soon to treat subtotally resected and/or progressive lesions.
 This clinical article updates the reader in the new concepts of the molecular pathogenesis of the tumor and the possible important role of BRAF fusion abnormalities in prognosis of subtotally resected pilocytic astrocytomas.
 The RAS intracellular signaling pathway is an intriguing target, especially utilizing agents that target BRAF and MEK.
 Increasing information concerning other molecular targets is included.

 • Cerebellar astrocytomas are the most common form of childhood low-grade primary intracranial tumors.

 • After total resection, over 95% of children with cerebellar astrocytomas are cured.